dabealu/pglogical_cluster/README.md

 Command was: CREATE EXTENSION IF NOT EXISTS pglogical_origin WITH SCHEMA pglogical_origin;
 ```

-(pglogical extension cannot be created on 9.4 master without pglogical_origin extension, and after i try to start subscription from 9.5 slave it throws error that pglogical_origin missing and it cannot be installed on 9.5)
+NOTE: pglogical extension cannot be created on 9.4 master without pglogical_origin extension, and after i try to start subscription from 9.5 slave it throws error that pglogical_origin missing and it cannot be installed on 9.5 and even when pglogical_origin.control copied to 9.5 slave then another error raised:
+ERROR:  pglogical_origin can only be installed into PostgreSQL 9.4

 Set correct variable values in hosts file before running:
 pg_version - postgresql server version
 pg_master - master (provider) node ip address
 pg_slave - slave (subscriber) node ip address
 pg_port - postgresql server port
 pg_appaddr - ip from which application will access db servers (trust access to 'app_db' for 'postgres' user)
 You also may want to add your public key(s) to roles/ssh_keys/vars/main.yml for passwordless root access.

 Add root ssh public key for passwordless access (separate playbook):